wp-plugins/campaign-monitor-dual-registration/readme.txt

 == Description ==

-This plugin provides automatically adds new Wordpress users to your Campaign Monitor list.
+This plugin automatically adds new Wordpress users to your Campaign Monitor list.

 * The moment a user is added to WordPress, its email address (and optionally) user-meta data will be copied to Campaign Monitor.
 * Also, when user data is changed, the modifications will be sent to Campaign Monitor